Tulip Siddiq: 1st term (2015–2017)

 At the 2015 general election, Siddiq was elected to Parliament as MP for Hampstead and Kilburn with 44.4% of the vote and a majority of 1,138.

-In June 2015, Siddiq was appointed a vice-chair of the All-Party Parliamentary Group against Antisemitism.
+In June 2015, Siddiq was appointed a vice-chair of the All-Party Parliamentary Group Against Antisemitism.
 She is also a member of the Women and Equalities Select Committee.
 In the same month, she was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election, although she later supported Andy Burnham.

-In September 2015, Siddiq, along with Keir Starmer and Catherine West, wrote a letter to British Prime Minister David Cameron seeking urgent action to address the refugee crisis due to the Syrian civil war.
+In September 2015, Siddiq, along with Keir Starmer and Catherine West, wrote a letter to British prime minister David Cameron seeking urgent action to address the refugee crisis due to the Syrian civil war.
 In the same month, she was appointed Permanent Private Secretary to the Shadow Minister for Culture, Media and Sport, Michael Dugher.
 In November 2015, she campaigned against changes to junior doctor contracts.
 In the same month, Siddiq's maiden speech in Parliament was judged one of the top seven from 2015's intake of MPs by the BBC.
 In October 2016, she was appointed as Shadow Education Minister in the Labour Party's frontbench in Parliament, taking on the childcare and early years education brief and working with Shadow Secretary of State for Education Angela Rayner.

 In November 2016, Siddiq supported a motion in Parliament for the UK to withdraw support for the Saudi Arabian-led intervention in Yemen.
 In January 2017, she resigned from the Labour frontbench over Labour's three-line whip, to vote against triggering Article 50 of the Treaty on European Union.
 She stated that because around 75% of her Hampstead and Kilburn constituency had voted to remain in the European Union as one of the top 10 remain areas, she could not support Labour's position though with a "heavy heart".
 She won an endorsement from Camden for Europe, Open Britain and Best for Britain, due to her decision to vote against Article 50.
-In May 2017, ahead of the 2017 general election, Siddiq supported a group of Labour MPs who argued Labour should stand down in certain Green party target seats where they were more likely than Labour to defeat the Consevatives.
+In May 2017, ahead of the 2017 general election, Siddiq supported a group of Labour MPs who argued Labour should stand down in certain Green party target seats where they were more likely than Labour to defeat the Conservatives.